 We usually make our contributions on or around the 10th of each month, and link gifts from each month to the contribution we make in the immediately following one.
 So if you donate to Power of Deduction any time in the month of June, for example, your donation will enable us to increase the contribution we make on July 10.

 One of our over-arching goals as a company is to help the best charities receive (and keep) the greatest possible amount in contributions.
 For practical reasons, we make most of our contributions online, and charities usually have to pay per-transaction fees of around 2.2% + 30 cents on all online contributions.
 This means that if we make 100 contributions to the same organization, it has to pay the 30 cent component of the fee 100 times.
-If we just make one contribution to it containing money we've received from 100 different donors, however, it only has to pay the 30 cent fee once.
+If we just make one contribution to it associated with 100 separate donations, however, it only has to pay the 30 cent fee once.
 The difference may seem small, but it adds up quickly.
 We therefore find the once per month schedule to strike the right balance between helping charities receive a steady flow of money to fund their operations on the one hand and avoiding excessive transaction fees on the other.

 How does Power of Deduction make money?

 In addition to our baseline contributions, we set out to contribute 30% more to charity than we take in via donations, which is of course a losing proposition on its face.
 But because our incoming donations constitute tax-free gifts, and because our tax situation allows us to deduct our outgoing charitable contributions from our owners' outside income, we get tax refunds that offset our costs, more or less.